rae83/rae83.github.io/README.md

 [ryanenderby.com](http://ryanenderby.com)

 ### TODO:
-* fix photo problems in about section
 * update resume
-* update portolio shots - fix sizing
+* fix sizing of portfolio shot
 * make portfolio popup show more images or the clicked on object, not just all images

 #